looterz/grimd/README.md

 ![reaper-example](http://i.imgur.com/UW1uvOC.png)

 # Speed
-Incoming requests spawn a goroutine and are served concurrently, and the block cache resides in-memory to allow for rapid lookups, allowing grimd to serve thousands of queries at once while maintaining a memory footprint of under 15mb for 100,000 blocked domains!
+Incoming requests spawn a goroutine and are served concurrently, and the block cache resides in-memory to allow for rapid lookups, while answered queries are cached allowing grimd to serve thousands of queries at once while maintaining a memory footprint of under 15mb for 100,000 blocked domains!

 # Daemonize
 You can find examples of different daemon scripts for grimd on the [wiki](https://github.com/looterz/grimd/wiki/Daemon-Scripts).